Tektronix TDS694C Digital Scope

 Tektronix P6201 FET Probe #3

 900MHz, AC and DC coupling, ×1, ×10, ×100 All probes have probe hooks, ground springs and ground leads.
 One of these days I'll get round to doing one of these using a pHEMT cascode, and not have to buy these slow ones.
 They're pretty good for most things, of course.

 Hall effect plus inductive pickup for fast DC-coupled current measurements.
 Unsurpassed for looking at transients in switchmode power supplies, magnets, and so on.

 Semiconductor Measurement Tools

 Hewlett-Packard 4145B semiconductor parameter analyzer

-and spare disk drives These boot from the floppy drive, and that's the only thing that ever seems to break.
+It would be good to have some spare disk drives--4145s boot from the floppy drive, and that's the only thing that ever seems to break.
 (Of course it has a proprietary interface.)

 Spectrum and Network Analyzers

 Most of these are connected to the lab's 10MHz rubidium reference distribution system.